4-Tube Cortisol-Salivary

 This test for adrenal insufficiency includes 4 measurements of your salivary Cortisol level during one day.
 Cortisol, also known as the "stress hormone" can be either too high or too low which may be a sign of adrenal distress.

 This test for adrenal insufficiency includes four measurements of your salivary cortisol level during one day.
-Cortisol, also known as the "stress hormone" can be either too high or too low which may be a sign of adrenal distress.
+Cortisol, also known as the "important stress hormone," can be either too high or too low which may be a sign of adrenal distress and related symptoms.
 This is a take-home kit that you pick up at the closest lab location when you take the emailed lab request form, then follow the collection times shown in the table below, and finally, return the kit to the lab.
 Your test results will be emailed 5 business days later.

-Understanding Cortisol Saliva Test: What You Need To Know
+Understanding Cortisol Test Kit: What You Need To Know

 This test for adrenal insufficiency includes four measurements of your salivary cortisol level during one day.
 Cortisol, also known as the "stress hormone," can be either too high or too low, which may be a sign of adrenal distress.

-This test for adrenal insufficiency, also known as hypocortisolism or primary adrenal insufficiency, includes four measurements of your salivary level of cortisol during one day.
+This test for adrenal insufficiency, also known as hypocortisolism or primary adrenal insufficiency, includes four measurements of your salivary level of cortisol during one day using a cortisol test kit.
 Cortisol, also known as the "stress hormone," can be either too high or too low, which may be a sign of adrenal distress.
 Patients can conduct a cortisol saliva test or a urine cortisol test to assess adrenal hormones.
 This involves collecting four non-invasive samples over the course of one day, from which doctors are able to generate results with a diurnal cortisol curve.
 This four-point graph reveals cortisol levels throughout the day and allows health care providers to pinpoint issues with primary adrenal insufficiency.
-Saliva testing has long been used as an accurate and reliable method for measuring cortisol because it’s simple and non-invasive, and patients can collect these samples multiple times per day.
+Saliva testing has long been used as an accurate and reliable method for measuring cortisol because it’s simple and non-invasive, and patients can collect these samples multiple times per day using a cortisol test kit.
 This is a take-home kit that you pick up at the closest lab location when you take the emailed lab request form, then follow the collection times shown in the table below, and finally, return the kit to the lab.
 Your test results will be emailed 5 business days later.
 The cortisol levels obtained from the test may vary depending on the time of the test and other factors that affect cortisol levels.

 General Preparation for the Cortisol 4 Point Saliva Test